 Beyond the dram, the location alone is destination-worthy.
 The underground bar museum occupies Sarona’s Templar tunnel — a famed place that once housed the monastic order of the Knights Templar for hundreds of years.
 Throughout much of the 19th century, the tunnel was home to a winery.
 As recently as this century, it even served as the headquarters of the Mossad, Israel’s notorious covert intelligence agency.

 This new bar museum further cements Israel’s fascination with and dedication to the exploding global whiskey scene.
 The country might not seem like a go-to destination for whiskey-lovers, and it’s well aware of this fact.
 So, it’s quietly been working to find a place on the map in recent years.
-Most notable in this effort was the debut of Milk & Honey Whisky Distillery — Israel’s first single malt whiskey distillery.
+Most notable in this effort was the debut of Milk & Honey Whisky Distillery — Israel’s first whisky distillery.

 Whiskey Bar & Museum Tel Aviv is now open for guests to grab a quick dram at the bar, no reservations required.
 For dinner guests, however, it’s best to call ahead.